szabgab/slides/perl-programming/modules.md

 }
 ```

-<command>use</command> is executed at compile time, just as a BEGIN block.
+* `use` is executed at compile time, just as a `BEGIN` block.
-<command>require</command> is executed at run time so if we don't enclose it
-in a BEGIN block it will happen later.
+* `require is executed at run time so if we don't enclose it in a `BEGIN` block it will happen later.

 ```
 if ($holiday) {